LanguageMachines/CLIN28_ST_spelling_correction/README.md

   documents.

 **Correction specification:**
-* ``class`` - The type of the error, should be one of the classes defined in ``https://github.com/proycon/folia/blob/master/setdefinitions/spellingcorrection.foliaset.xml`` (use the IDs, not the labels!).
+* ``class`` - The type of the error; should be one of the classes defined in [our set definition](https://github.com/proycon/folia/blob/master/setdefinitions/spellingcorrection.foliaset.xml) (use the IDs, not the labels!).
 These are case sensitive.
 * ``span`` - A list of word IDs to which this correction applies.
 * ``text`` - The text of the correction, i.e. the new word(s).
 This text may be an empty string in case of a deletion (e.g. redundant word/punctuation), or may consist of multiple space separated words in case of a run-on